dotnet/csharplang/proposals/extensions.md

 ## Implementation details

-Extensions are implemented as ref structs.
+Extensions are implemented as ref structs with an extension marker method.
+The extension marker method encodes the underlying type and base extensions as parameters.
+For example: `implicit extension R for UnderlyingType : BaseExtension1, BaseExtension2` yield `private static void <Extension>$(UnderlyingType, BaseExtension1, BaseExtension2, ...)`.
+TODO2 whether the extension is implicit or explicit will be encoded in the method name.

-If the extension any instance member, then we emit a ref field (of underlying type) into the ref struct and a constructor.
+If the extension has any instance member, then we emit a ref field (of underlying type) into the ref struct and a constructor.
 Values of extension types are left as values of the underlying value type, until an extension member is accessed.
 When an extension member is accessed, an extension instance is created